Shakinpandian/Exploratory_Data-Analysis---USA_accidents-from-2016---2021/README.md

 # Conclusion:

 The majority of accidents occurred during the day as a result of repairs to traffic signals.
 To control accidents, improve traffic controls, rules, and public awareness are necessary.
+To avoid road accidents, drive within speed limit, do not drink and drive, do not use mobile phone while driving and adhere by the traffic rules.